Marvin-e-Davis/learn-git-milestones/README.md

 ### In Github Desktop
 You should be able to ...

-- [x] In Github Desktop, clone the fork (you made above) [learn-git-milestones](https://github.com/omundy/learn-git-milestones) ...
+- [ ] In Github Desktop, clone the fork (you made above) [learn-git-milestones](https://github.com/omundy/learn-git-milestones) ...
-  - [x] File > Clone Repository > Github.com and select it ...
+  - [ ] File > Clone Repository > Github.com and select it ...
-  - [ x Local Path: Click "Choose" and add a new folder on your computer.
+  - [ ] Local Path: Click "Choose" and add a new folder on your computer.
 This will be the base folder for your work in this class: `critical-web-design`
-  - [x] Click "Clone" to make a local copy
+  - [ ] Click "Clone" to make a local copy
 - [ ] Open the repo in Atom: Repository > Open in Atom
-- [ ] In Atom, edit this README file and add your *second* favorite emoji here: **??**
+- [ ] In Atom, edit this README file and add your *second* favorite emoji here: **🏳️‍🌈 **
 - [ ] In Github Desktop, confirm the README file was saved and shows your new changes in the Changes tab
 - [ ] Commit your changes to the README file directly to the master branch with the message `commit #2 from Github Desktop`
 - [ ] Click Push origin to push your changes back to remote repo